 In many ways, freelancing is like a twin brother/sister to entrepreneurship.
-The only difference is you won’t be parting with your hard earned money, and you won’t be losing your shirt should your business go bust.
-With minimum overhead expenses, you have nothing to lose, really.
+The only difference is you won’t be parting with your hard-earned money, and you won’t be losing your shirt should your business go bust.
+In addition, if you manage to turn your hobby into a business, you’ll have a much easier time staying motivated.
+With minimum overhead expenses, and by doing something you’d enjoy doing anyway, you have nothing to lose, really.

 Freelancers easily earn an annual 6 figure income, and they don’t have to relinquish all the finer things in life.
 There are a few requisite qualities if you are looking to become a happy creative freelancer.